If you thought it was optional to include cover letters with your job application, think again!

 So while there are plenty of examples of covering letters on the internet make sure that yours is original.
 It must be perfectly crafted to send to one particular employer addressing one specific job.

-Let's have a look at the basic construction of cover letters and then move on to some powerful strategies to get your letter working for you.
+Let's have a look at the basic construction of a cover letter and then move on to some powerful strategies to get your letter working for you.

-Writing cover letters is not difficult but it does need time and careful thought.
+Writing your letter of application is not difficult but it does need time and careful thought.

 I recommend that you focus on this four paragraph style so that your letter isn't too long (you really don't want to bore the reader).

 Pay attention to the way you end your letter.
 Make sure you end your letter with 'Yours Sincerely' and know why 'Yours Faithfully' is less powerful.